-For admission following Emergency Care, you, your authorized representative or Doctor must notify the Claims Administrator within 24 hours of the admission or as soon as possible within a reasonable period of time.
+For admission following Emergency Care, you, your authorized representative or Doctor must notify the Claims Administrator of the admission as soon as possible.
 For labor/ childbirth admissions, Precertification is not needed unless there is a problem and/or the mother and baby are not sent home at the same time.
 Precertification is not required for the first 48 hours for a vaginal delivery or 96 hours for a cesarean section.
 Admissions longer than 48/96 hours require precertification.